 What steps do you take to ensure that the tiger habitats that guests explore are preserved and not damaged by tourism?

 ‘The lodges as a collective support our NGO, Tiger Trust.
-When we build our camps, we look to have a minimal impact on the land and to practice as many sustainable policies as we can enforce, while still offering luxuries to the modern traveller.
+When we build our camps, we look to have a minimal impact on the land and to practice as many sustainable policies as we can enforce, while still offering luxuries to the modern traveler.

 All that can be seen in our newest camp, Jamtara Wilderness.
 No other tourism projects have yet been introduced in this area; hence we have to be very sensitive to our local community.
 We use African-style tents with refurbished wooden flooring, all of which is taken down every summer when we shut for the season.
 Materials are sourced locally and have often been recycled: the wooden flooring in the rooms was once used on shipping docks, the writing desks come from the Supreme Court of India, the chairs are sourced from various embassies in Delhi, etc.’